RubixML/ML/docs/preprocessing.md

 - [Numeric String Converter](https://docs.rubixml.com/en/latest/transformers/numeric-string-converter.html)

 ## Imputation
-Although some estimators are robust to missing data, the primary tool for handling missing data in Rubix ML is through a process called *imputation*s.
+Although some learners are robust to missing data, the primary tool for handling missing data in Rubix ML is through a preprocessing step called *imputation*.
 Data imputation is the process of replacing missing values with a pretty good substitution such as the average value for the column or the sample's nearest neighbor's value.
-By imputing values rather than discarding or ignoring them, we minimize the introduction of bias.
-The available imputers in Rubix ML are listed below.
+By imputing values rather than discarding or ignoring them, we are able to squeeze more value from the data and limit the introduction of bias in the process.

 **Examples**